gamma-opt/DecisionProgramming.jl/docs/src/examples/CHD_preventative_care.md

 $$ℙ(H = \text{no CHD} | R0 = \alpha) = 1 - \alpha$$

-Since node $R0$ is actually deterministic and the health node $H$ is defined in in this way, it means that in our model the patient has a 12% chance of experiencing a CHD event and 88% chance of remaining healthy.
+Since node $R0$ is deterministic and the health node $H$ is defined in this way, in our model the patient has a 12% chance of experiencing a CHD event and 88% chance of remaining healthy.

 Node $H$ and its probabilities are added in the following way.